About Stool Tests

 Examining the Stool for Blood

-Your doctor will sometimes check your child's stool for blood, which may be caused by certain kinds of infectious diarrhea, bleeding within the gastrointestinal tract, and other conditions.
-However, most of the time, blood streaking in the stool of an infant or toddler is from a slight rectal tear, called a fissure, which is caused by straining against a hard stool (this is fairly common in infants and children with ongoing constipation).
+Your doctor will sometimes check the stool for blood, which can be caused by certain kinds of infectious diarrhea, bleeding within the gastrointestinal tract, and other conditions.
+However, most of the time, blood streaking in the stool of an infant or toddler is from a slight rectal tear, called a fissure, which is caused by straining against a hard stool (this is fairly common in infants and kids with ongoing constipation).